 Matthew maintains an active pro bono practice, primarily representing clients in post-conviction and constitutional matters in state and federal courts.
 In this role, he has delivered opening and closing statements and examined multiple witnesses during evidentiary hearings.
 Most recently, Matthew secured the compassionate release of an incarcerated client who had been in custody for twenty-nine years, since he was just seventeen years old.
-He has been recognized for his pro bono service for consecutive years on the D.C.
+He has repeatedly been recognized for his pro bono service on the D.C.
 Court of Appeals’ Capital Pro Bono Honor Roll.

 Before joining Wilkinson Stekloff, Matthew served as a law clerk to the Honorable Carolyn B. McHugh of the U.S. Court of Appeals for the Tenth Circuit and the Honorable Robert G. Doumar of the U.S. District Court for the Eastern District of Virginia.
-Matthew attended the University of Virginia School of Law, where he served on the Editorial Board of the Virginia Law Review and was selected to mentor first-year law students in legal research and writing as a Dillard Fellow.
+Matthew attended the University of Virginia School of Law, where he served on the Senior Editorial Board of the Virginia Law Review and was selected to mentor first-year law students in legal research and writing as a Hardy C. Dillard Writing Fellow.

 - Undergraduate: Brigham Young University, B.A., magna cum laude (2012)